Skip to main content

 What this setup provides:

-• web/ - Directory for resolved web services
+• web/ - Directory for resolved web applications

-• external/ - Directory for resolved external services
+• external/ - Directory for resolved external applications

 Step 2: Configure Multi-Repository Services